 I first met Radu Codrescu (name changed for privacy reasons) in 2001 in Redmond, Washington, soon after I started my software developer job at Microsoft.
 Radu also worked for Microsoft, but we didn’t meet there.
 Some friends introduced us down an aisle at a grocery store.
 Radu was tall and athletic, a middle-aged man with graying hair and a smile that seemed to say that there was no problem in the world he couldn’t solve.
 At first I assumed that Radu had arrived in the U.S. the way I had, with an H1B work visa and a plane ticket from Romania bought by Microsoft.
 But soon I learned that his journey to the States had been a long and dangerous trek.
 In 2002, we sat down for a series of interviews about Radu’s past.
 By then, just one year into my career at Microsoft, I had started to explore journalism as a hobby.
 Radu and I continued our conversations in 2006 and in 2013.

-The series that follows, named Our Borders, is based on those interviews.
+The series that follows is based on those interviews.

 Radu’s First Attempt to Flee Romania

 In 1982, Radu Codrescu was 20 years old, with his mandatory military service behind him and the rest of his life ahead of him.
 A life of few choices, as he had already learned.
 He longed to see the world, but the Romanian borders were closed to regular citizens.
 Privileged citizens who procured passports tended not to return from their trips abroad.